How to build a workshop table

 8. Repeat this step for each group

-Step 3: Plane each section
+Step 3: Plane Each Section

 After the glue has fully dried, pass each section through the planer, working on both the upper and lower sides.